asfktz/devtools-playground/README.md

 hack ./file.js
 ```
 To open an independent devtools window.
-It will reload automatically when you make a change.
+It will reload automatically on every file change.

 ### ES Modules
 By default, you can use commonJS style modules